slaide/ims_flounder/README.md

             - database error:  Unknown database 'doesnotexist' - this means that the database does not exist (doesnotexist is just a placeholder name for the actual database for now, this is expected in the current version of the website when you go to 127.0.0.1:8080/login )
             - database is not running - pretty self explanatory: the mysql server is not running (cannot be started by node.js, you need to start it yourself and then just keep it open while working on the whole system)
 - go to "127.0.0.1:8080" in your browser to open the website
-    - "127.0.0.1:8080/shutdown" - if you visit this link, the server will shutdown (this is the currently official way to just close the server when you are done)
+    - "127.0.0.1:8080/shutdown" - if you visit this link, the server will shutdown (this is the currently official way to just close the server when you are done. it takes some seconds and will print a message once the server actually shuts down)